learn-want/ETH2.0-reward/Readme.md

 ### Python Code
 Located here is the Python code for data collection and analysis.
 The scripts in the sub-folder [data_collection](code/data_collection) are used to gather data directly from the Ethereum Beacon chain.
 Please replace the placeholder in the code with your specific beacon chain node URL.
+For the steps to execute the scripts, please refer to the [Initial Setup](#initial-setup) section.

 The scripts in the sub-folder [decentralization_metrics_calculation](code/decentralization_metrics_calculation) are used to calculate the decentralization metrics.
 Please firstly switch to ETH2.0-reward by executing `cd ETH2.0-reward`, then change the file path to your local path in the scripts, and execute the scripts.